Adding Interactivity to Data Visualizations on the Web

 Changing the Chosen Chart Type

-Different visualizations highlight different features of a dataset, as we detailed in an ebook.
+Different visualizations highlight different features of a dataset, as we detailed in a white paper.
 Our scatter plot is great for showing groupings and outliers, but misses the mark on magnitude and volume.
 Interactivity can offer both perspectives:

 With a bar chart, we miss out on minutes played, but gain a clearer picture of volume for leading players.